 This long-standing competition (over 20 years old) calls for innovative and functional models of paper packaging centred around specific themes every year.
 Truly successful designs stand the opportunity to have their designs realized and used commercially.
-Past themes include packaging for tea and sweets, with this year’s revolving around coffee.
+Past themes include packaging for tea and sweets, with last year’s revolving around food.

 Open to: High school (includes college) students, university students, designers

-Prizes: Winners (up to ten photographers) will receive a range of prizes, which includes ZEISS photographic lens and a travel stipend to cover costs for a photo project.
+Prizes: Winners (up to ten photographers) will receive a range of prizes, which includes Sony digital imaging equipment, trophies, and global press exposure.

 Asia Young Designer Award (AYDA)*